TheMonsterFromTheDeep/pop/README.md

 pop is a text editor written in curses.
 As of now it is not particularly complicated.

 ## building
-pop is built off of a custom C library, zLib.
+pop is built off of a custom C library, [zgcl](https://github.com/TheMonsterFromTheDeep/zgcl/).
 In order to avoid having to install this to /usr/lib, use `make setup` to build a local copy for use by this specific project.

 Basically:
 ```